-- the use of non-threatening language (and body language)
+- using non-threatening language (and body language)

 - interactive approaches based on tell-show-do techniques (direct interaction)

-- positive reinforcement (making positive comments)
+- positive reinforcement (making positive comments and generally being supportive)

 - relaxation techniques (including breathing techniques and guided imagery)

 Exposure and rehearsals are also frequently used, both in formal and in informal ways, and a few dentists even offer hypnosis.

 A lot boils down to personality characteristics – some people are more compassionate than others, and we all know people who just hava knack for making others feel at ease.
 Another major factor is trust – dentists who strongly believe in your ability to cope well are likely to instill confidence in you.